tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作/上传对象_intl_en.md

 #### Response description

 - Success: `PartListing` is returned, including the ETag and number of each part as well as the starting marker of the next listing.
-- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be reported.
 For more information, see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Completing multipart upload

-This API is used to complete a multipart upload.
+This API (`Complete Multipart Upload`) is used to complete the multipart upload of a file.

 >?
 After the multipart upload is completed, the multipart upload job will be deleted, and the `UploadId` will be no longer valid.
 >